1946

 A final audit of all expenditures and revenues of the State shall be made annually by a board of audit and submitted by the Cabinet to the Diet during the fiscal year immediately following the period covered.

-The organization and competency of the board of audit shall be determined by the Diet.
+The organization and competency of the board of audit shall be determined by law.

 Article 87.